 An RFP process for land sale will filter applicants to those committed to realizing the vision of the Eco-Village.
-The RFP will outline certification requirements for infrastructure development (Envision) and architecture (Step Code).
+The RFP will outline certification requirements for civil engineering and landscape impact / grading (Envision) and architecture (Step Code).

 Proposed Project Delivery